Lessons That Matter

 Student centered lessons catch the imagination of a class, make concepts memorable, and increase test scores.
 Below are several examples of lessons we use in our teacher professional development.
 Each can be used to teach problem solving, transferable skills, and generate hope and better habits for the future through existing math and science curriculum.

-This photo was taken from the International Space Station.
-Wild fires are problems so big they are easily seen from space.
-In this lesson we explore the consequences of wildfires to the stream side riparian zone and how invasives like the bamboo Arundo exacerbate the fire problem.
+Why it matters: This photo was taken from the International Space Station.
+Wildfires are problems so big they are easily seen from space.
+In this lesson, we explore the consequences of wildfires on the stream side riparian zone and how invasives like the bamboo Arundo exacerbate the fire problem.

 Stats with Crocodiles